 How do our brains process language?
 David Davila, an American neuroscience student and winner of the FameLab science communication competition final in France, explains what sign language tells us about the way we communicate.
-He will join the international finals in Cheltenham on 3-5 June 2014.

 Are we clear about what we mean by 'language'?